openkruise/website/blog/en-us/blog3.md

-In Kruise, **UnitedDeploymemt** provides an alternative to achieve high availability in a cluster that spans over multiple fault domains - that is, managing multiple homogeneous workloads each manage Pods within a single `Subset`.
+In Kruise, **UnitedDeploymemt** provides an alternative to achieve high availability in a cluster that spans over multiple fault domains - that is, managing multiple homogeneous workloads each manages Pods within a single `Subset`.
 Pod distribution across AZs are determined by the replica number of each workload.
 Since each `Subset` is associated with a workload, UnitedDeployment can support finer-grained rollout and deployment strategies.